Click on a picture

 Passenger boat The Mantova which runs between Limone and Malcesine on Lake Garda

-Malcesine on the shore of Lake Garda in Italy, viewed from Monte Baldo
+Malcesine on the shore of Lake Garda, viewed from Monte Baldo

 Gentian growing in the alpine meadow on Monte Baldo but which gentian?
 If you can identify the species please email me

-Malcesine on Lake Garda is famous for paragliders who fly from Monte Baldo above the town
+Malcesine is famous for paragliders who fly from Monte Baldo above the town

 Paragliders take the cable car up from Malcesine to the top of Monte Baldo